AdobeDocs/uxp-photoshop/src/pages/guides/uxp_guide/uxp-misc/manifest-v5/index.md

 # UXP Manifest v5

 Manifest v5 gives developers access to a new plugin permissions model and WebViews in modal dialogs.
+Using the full manifest v5 feature set requires PS 23.3.0 or higher.
+(UXP 6.0 or higher)

 Upgrade your plugin to use the latest manifest feature set by changing the `manifestVersion` element.
 ```json